• News & Events

 Since its inception, the program has produced about 199 new master’s-qualified teachers across the Central Valley — 113 in math and 86 in English — with about 40 more due in the coming academic year.
 These teachers can now offer college-level courses directly to their high school students, helping them earn college credit before graduation.

-“Dual enrollment provides students a head start on college and, in some cases, even an associate degree,” said Tom Burke, chancellor-emeritus of the Kern Community College District and CVHEC’s program lead.
+“Dual enrollment provides students a head start on college and, in some cases, even an associate degree,” said Tom Burke, chancellor-emeritus of the Kern Community College District and CVHEC’s Master’s Upskilling Program lead.

 “We are providing school districts with the solution right in their own backyard.”